SanderMertens/flecs/docs/Queries.md

 ```

 #### Query DSL
 To query for a components in the query DSL they can be specified in a comma separated list of identifiers.
-The rules for resolving identifiers are the same as the `ecs_lookup_fullpath` / `world.lookup` functions.
+The rules for resolving identifiers are the same as the `ecs_lookup` / `world.lookup` functions.
 An example:

 ```
 Position, Velocity